Gr0innft/ws/content/collections/pages/about.md

     author_name: 'Angela Hunter'
     author_designation: 'Chief Revenue Officer, Voyager'
     type: testimonial_single
     enabled: true
-  -
-    id: mixvbxtx
-    image: images/benefits/portals.jpg
-    image_position: left
-    subtitle: 'RECOGNITION & TRUST'
-    heading: 'Proudly recognised by our partners and industry'
-    text: 'We’re proud to have been recognised with four consecutive NZ Compare People’s Choice Awards, a reflection of our investment in infrastructure, service and support.
-Our latest partner survey returned a great satisfaction score, demonstrating the trust and loyalty of our partner community.'
-    button_text: 'Learn More'
-    type: dark_image_content_block
-    enabled: true
 ---
 ## Welcome to your brand new Statamic site!